Thousands report problems using Twitter

 Dawn.com staffers encountered a “rate limit exceeded” message on the app and the website, with no tweets appearing on their feed.

-The cause of the problems was not immediately clear.
-Twitter Inc has not directly addressed the matter yet.
+The exact cause of the problems was not immediately clear.
+Twitter Inc has not directly commented on the matter yet.

 Verified accounts are temporarily limited to reading 6,000 posts a day, Musk said, adding that the unverified accounts and new unverified accounts are limited to reading 600 posts a day and 300 posts per day, respectively.